 A typical breakfast in Taiwan is breakfast soup, omelette, fried breadsticks, bao, dumplings and soybean milk, all of which you can get in Xing Long Ju.
 It can be pretty stressful ordering food here but it’s all part of the experience!

-If this restaurant in Kaohsiung happens to be closed which is very uncommon, there is another restaurant 2 doors down on the corner and some of my followers on Instagram told me they went there instead and enjoyed it!
+If this restaurant in Kaohsiung happens to be too busy or closed, there is another restaurant 2 doors down on the corner and some of my followers on Instagram told me they went there instead and enjoyed it so either way, don’t miss a Taiwanese breakfast in Kaohsiung off your Kaohsiung itinerary!

 Need help booking a train to Kaohsiung from elsewhere in Taiwan?
 You can’t book trains in Taiwan using the Taiwan Train System but you can book them on 12GO Asia.
 So book your trains around Taiwan here: